-I really like the Match digital sound processor by Audiotec Fischer, a German product, it is best audio equipment i ever have it for my car.
-Although my head unit can do the time alignment and stuff, but leaving it to Match DSP to handle the listening position works well enough.
-It look something like the picture below.
+I really like the Match digital sound processor by Audiotec Fischer, a German product, it is best audio equipment I ever have for my car.
+Although my head unit can do the time alignment and stuff, leaving it to Match DSP to handle the listening position works well enough.
+It looks like the picture below.

-One thing i don’t like is my passenger won’t be able enjoy the music as much as i do when i want to poison (LOL?) because of the time alignment are tuned, fixed to my driver seat position.
+One thing I don’t like is my passenger won’t be able to enjoy the music as much as I do when I want to poison (LOL?) because of the time alignment is tuned, fixed to my driver seat position.

 Maybe that is just how it works right?

 The tuning software used by the Match DSP is actually can be downloaded for free, for use on Audiotec Fischer products only.
-With all the slides and button and stuffs, complicated interface, i guess I don’t want to messed around with.
+With all the slides and buttons and kinds of stuff, complicated interface, I guess I don’t want to mess around with.
 Just let the pro tuner handle it.
 The picture below is taken from their website, and only for visual purposes only.

 ‘Poison‘ or ‘poisoned‘ is popular term commonly used in Malaysia when it comes to car audio or anything related to car.
 It’s a term like influence someone with something you owned to get him to buy.

-RTA is real-time analyzer is used by audio professional to tune the frequency of an audio signal.
+RTA is a real-time analyzer is used by audio professionals to tune the frequency of an audio signal.

 The last tuning he told me the EQ was almost flat curve, maybe it’s a good thing not to overdo it with EQs, for the music to sound natural.